 Sze Tsung Nicolás Leong was awarded a 2018 fellowship from The American Academy in Rome.
 The academy awards the Rome Prize to a select group of artists and scholars to support innovative and cross-disciplinary work in the arts and humanities.
 For more information please visit the American Academy in Rome website.

-A new monograph by Sze Tsung Nicolás Leong, Paris, Novembre, will be available from Steidl on July 24, 2018.
+A new monograph by Sze Tsung Nicolás Leong, Paris, Novembre, is now available from Steidl.
 The artist, who was in Paris on November 13, 2015, documented the streets of the city in the wake of the coordinated terrorist attacks that evening.
 Containing 20 powerful photographs, Paris, Novembre, is an unfamiliar portrait of the city following the traumatic event.
 For more information, please visit the Steidl website.

 Works from Sze Tsung Nicolás Leong’s Cities series were on view at the Aldrich Contemporary Art Museum from October 1, 2017 to April 22, 2018.
 Curated by Lillian Lambrechts from the Bank of America Collection, Shared Space: A New Era presents photographs and video from 1987 through the present, exploring new phases of globalization coinciding with the growing impact of technology over the past 30 years.
 For more information, please visit the Aldrich Contemporary Art Museum website.

 Works from Sze Tsung Nicolás Leong’s Horizons series were on view at the New York Public Library from March 24 - July 2nd, 2017.
 Viewpoints: Latin America in Photographs explored the geography, people, and rich culture of Latin America from the 1860s through the present, exhibiting over 100 images drawn exclusively from the Library’s immense Photography Collection.
 For more information, please visit the New York Public Library website.